Signed in as:

 We do have a special program for lower income people who are simply trying to do the right thing, but can not afford an intake fee.
 If this is you, we are also here for you.
 Please ask for Lisa at 480-382-4578 to discuss further.

-1. You must text or email multiple images of you holding the kitten.
+1. You must text or email multiple clear images of you holding the kitten.

 Email: admin@secondchancekittenrescue.org